 Ultrasound is revolutionizing diagnosis of musculoskeletal conditions and the ability to precisely target nerves, joints, tendons, ligaments, and other structures for therapeutic intervention.
 For example, ultrasound guidance has revolutionized the safety and efficacy of nerve catheter placement, peripheral nerve ablation techniques, and peripheral nerve stimulation techniques.

-Regenerative medicine with injection of stem cells, exosomes, amniotic fluid extract, prolotherapy, and PRP is improving as a result of the highly accurate nature of ultrasound guided diagnosis and treatment of orthopedic diseases amenable to treatment by these modalities.
+Regenerative medicine with injection of stem cells, PRP, amniotic fluid extract, prolotherapy, and PRP is improving as a result of the highly accurate nature of ultrasound guided diagnosis and treatment of orthopedic diseases amenable to intervention by these modalities.

 Ultrasound imaging uses sound waves to produce pictures of nerves, muscles, tendons, ligaments and joints throughout the body.
 It is used to help diagnose and treat chronic problems like arthritis and tendinosis, as well as acute conditions like sprains, strains, tears and other soft tissue injuries.